What is a group hearing?

 You will see the same admission appeal panel members that were present at the group hearing.
 Your individual appeal hearing will be conducted in private, with no other appellants present and will follow the process as described in the “Notes on the appeals process”.

-The admission authority’s presenting officer will not go over the school’s case again, but will be able to provide specific, individual detail about your child, for example; where s/he was placed within the oversubscription criteria, the distance from your home to the school etc and will answer any questions you may have about how your child’s application has been dealt with.
+The admission authority’s presenting officer will not go over the school’s case again, but will be able to provide specific, individual detail about your child, for example; where they were placed within the oversubscription criteria, the distance from your home to the school, and so on and will answer any questions you may have about how your child’s application has been dealt with.

 The admission appeal panel will have already thoroughly read and made notes on your written grounds of appeal and any supporting information, in advance of seeing you, therefore, it is not necessary for you to go through that documentation verbally when presenting your case to the panel.
 However, you may wish to add further detail to your original written submission.